Tech.co is here to help you find the right technology for your needs and we take that job very seriously, because we believe tech matters.

 Firstly, we find the best contenders for these products.
 There can be anywhere from tens to hundreds of products in any one area, but to cover them all would take too long, and wouldn’t really help anyone.
-So typically, we try to nail down a top ten to twenty key products within a certain market.
+So typically, we try to nail down a top 10 to 20 key products within a certain market.

-For example, if we were researching social media management, we’d find a general consensus for the top ten social media management platforms through market research, keyword research and user reviews.
+For example, if we were researching social media management, we’d find a general consensus for the top 10 social media management platforms through market research, keyword research and user reviews.

 Breaking It Down

-Once we have the list of products we want to research, we then determine what aspects of it will matter most to our readers.
+Once we have the list of products we want to research, we then determine what aspects will matter most to our readers.